 The Crazy Love TED Talkescaping a psychological trap disguised as love

 Leslie Morgan Steiner is an author, blogger, and public speaker on violence against women, and other issues including motherhood, parenting, and infertility.
-She lives in Washington, DC with her husband and three young children.
+She lives in Washington, DC.
 She recently completed her third nonfiction book, The Baby Chase, which explores the ways surrogate pregnancies are changing the face of the American family and expanding what it means to be a mother today.
 The Baby Chase was published by St Martin's Press in November 2013.